Alejandro (song)

 "Alejandro" is a song by American singer Lady Gaga from her third extended play (EP), The Fame Monster (2009)—the reissue of her debut studio album, The Fame (2008).
-Written and produced by Gaga and RedOne, it was released on April 20, 2010, as the third single from the EP.
-Interscope Records intended the track "Dance in the Dark" to be the EP's third single after "Alejandro" initially received limited airplay, but Gaga insisted on the latter.
-A synth-pop track with Europop and Latin pop beats, it opens with a sample from the main melody of Vittorio Monti's "Csárdás".
-The song was inspired by Gaga's fear of men and is about her bidding farewell to her Latino lovers named Alejandro, Roberto and Fernando.
+It was released as the third single from The Fame Monster on April 20, 2010.
+Interscope Records intended "Dance in the Dark" to be the EP's third single after "Alejandro" initially received limited airplay, but Gaga insisted on the latter.
+Written and co-produced by Gaga alongside Moroccan-Swedish producer RedOne, "Alejandro" was inspired by Gaga's fear of men and is about her bidding farewell to her Latino lovers named Alejandro, Roberto and Fernando.
+Musically, it is a synth-pop song with Europop and Latin pop beats, and opens with a sample from the main melody of Vittorio Monti's "Csárdás".

-Critics praised the track's catchiness and production, but some criticized it as unoriginal, mainly due to the influence from the pop acts ABBA and Ace of Base.
-Retrospective reviewers ranked the song as one of Gaga's best.
-Following the album's release, the song charted in the UK and Hungary.
-Upon its release as a single, "Alejandro" topped the Czech, Finnish, Mexican, Venezuelan, Polish, Russian and Romanian charts, and reached the top five in the US, Australia, Canada and Sweden.
-In a 2017 journal, which studied structural patterns in melodies of earworm songs, American Psychological Association called "Alejandro" one of the catchiest in the world.
+Upon its release, "Alejandro" received generally mixed reviews from music critics; some praised the song's catchiness and production while others criticized it as unoriginal, mainly due to the influence from the Swedish pop groups ABBA and Ace of Base.
+Retrospective reviewers ranked the song as one of Gaga's best singles.
+Commercially, "Alejandro" was a global success, topping the record charts in Croatia, Finland, Greece, Hungary, Mexico, Poland, Russia and Venezuela.
+It was a Top 5 hit single in Australia, Brazil, Canada, Denmark, France, Germany, Italy, Spain and the United States.
+In a 2017 journal, which studied structural patterns in melodies of earworm songs, the American Psychological Association (APA) called "Alejandro" one of the world's catchiest.

-The accompanying music video, directed by fashion photographer Steven Klein, was inspired by Gaga's admiration of her gay friends and gay love.
-In the video, she dances with male soldiers in a cabaret, interspersed with scenes of near-naked men holding machine guns and Gaga playing a nun who swallows a rosary.
-Critics complimented the video's idea and dark nature and compared it with the work of 1980s pop artists.
+The accompanying music video, directed by American fashion photographer Steven Klein, was inspired by Gaga's admiration of her gay friends and gay love.
+In the video, Gaga dances with male soldiers in a cabaret, interspersed with scenes of near-naked men holding machine guns and the singer playing a nun who swallows a rosary.
+Critics complimented the music video's idea and dark nature, and compared it with the work of 1980s artists.
 The Catholic League criticized Gaga's use of religious symbols in the video.
-Retrospective commentators analyzed the video's themes, including BDSM, anti-fascism, sexual violence and religion.
-Gaga performed the song on the ninth season of American Idol and many of her concert tours and residency shows.
+Retrospective commentators analyzed the music video's themes, including BDSM, anti-fascism, sexual violence and religion.
+Gaga performed "Alejandro" on the ninth season of American Idol and many of her concert tours and residency shows.